krzkaczor/cheatcalls-eip/README.md

 ## Implementation

 @todo.
-Tips on how to implemement `cheat_setErc20Balance` trace a balance call to find exact storage location to modify.
+Tips on how to implement `cheat_setErc20Balance` trace a balance call to find exact storage location to modify.

 ## Security Considerations

-Todo: explain that cheatcalls should be only avaiable in admin RPCs.
+Todo: explain that cheatcalls should be only available in admin RPCs.

 ## Copyright Waiver